quantumlib/Cirq/docs/ionq/jobs.md

 ## Running programs

-The IonQ API is a service that allows one to send a quantum circuit as a *job* to a scheduler server.
+The IonQ API is a service that allows you to send a quantum circuit as a *job* to a scheduler server.
 This means that a user can submit a job to the API, and then this job is held in a queue before being scheduled to run on the appropriate hardware (QPU) or simulator.
 Once a job is created (but not necessarily yet run)